nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format: `findI INGREDIENT`

-Searches through your inventory list based on the ingredient name given
+Search through your inventory list based on the ingredient name given

 ## FAQ